yklim9938/vue-dog-form/README.md

 ### How It Works

 When the `v-model` in `<DError>` changes, the value will be validated with it's attributes.
-If the value is invalid, `<DError>` will render the corresponding validation message.
+If the value is invalid, `<DError>` will render the corresponding error message.

 During form submission, `<DForm>` will pick up the event and trigger all nested `<DError>` to run validation again.

-The `isValid` property in the submit event will tell us whether the form is valid.
+The `isValid` property in the submit event indicates whether the form is valid.

 ---